-7.16 Register of Interests
+7.10 Register of Interests

-7.16.1 The Register of Interests shall contain the names of each Director, whether he has declared any interests and, if so, the interests declared in accordance with the Constitution or these SOs.

-- 7.16.2 It is the obligation of the Director to inform the Secretary in writing within 7 Clear Days of becoming aware of the existence of a relevant or material interest.
-The Secretary must amend the appropriate Register of Interests upon receipt within 3 Clear Days. - 7.16.3 The Register of Interests will be available to the public and the Chairman will take reasonable steps to bring the existence of the Register of Interests to the attention of the local population and to publicise arrangements for viewing it.
+- 7.10.1 The Register of Interests shall contain the names of each Director, whether he or she has declared any interests and, if so, the interests declared in accordance with the Constitution or these SOs. - 7.10.2 The Secretary must amend the appropriate Register of Interests within 3 Clear Days of receipt of a declaration of a material interest made under SO 7.3. - 7.10.3 The Register of Interests will be available to the public and the Chair will take reasonable steps to bring the existence of the Register of Interests to the attention of the local population and to publicise arrangements for viewing it.
 Copies or extracts of the Register of Interests must be provided to Members of the Trust free of charge and within a reasonable time period of the request.
-A reasonable charge may be imposed on non-members for copies or extracts of the Register of Interests. - 7.16.4 In establishing, maintaining, updating and publicising the Register of Interests, the Trust shall comply with all guidance issued from time to time by Monitor.
+A reasonable charge may be imposed on non-members for copies or extracts of the Register of Interests. - 7.10.4 In establishing, maintaining, updating and publicising the Register of Interests, the Trust shall comply with all guidance issued from time to time by Monitor.
 The details of Directors' interests recorded in the Register of Interests will be kept up to date by means of a regular review as necessary of the Register of Interests by the Chief Executive or Secretary during which any changes of interests recently declared will be incorporated.